 - Opt for wholegrain flour instead of white.
 While this may give a denser texture, the health benefits will be far greater.
 Wholemeal flour will increase the fibre content and make your cake feel more filling.It also provides a lovely, slightly nutty, flavour.

 - Think fruit and veg have no place in a cake?
 Think again.
 They can add fibre and sweetness.
 Plus, fruit is a great way to keep your baking moist.
 Sweet vegetables such as carrots and beetroot, or fruit like apples and berries can also mean you don’t need to add as much sugar.
-Try this healthy banana bread recipe next time you’re in the kitchen
+Try this banana bread recipe next time you’re in the kitchen.

 - To finish your cake off, use a drizzle of glacé icing rather than butter icing.
 A light sprinkle of icing sugar can give the final touch – cut out stencils from greaseproof paper for a more professional finish.
 Knowing that you’ve produced a healthier version of a teatime treat will be the icing on the cake.
 You could also use a low-fat cheese topping such as quark - see our lighter carrot cake recipe for full instructions.

 - Popping just a top crust on your pies, rather than lining the entire dish with pastry, gives a traditional finish but provides far fewer calories.